University of Louisville

 The name of the university’s magazine for alumni and friends.

-Never allow a Web address to break over two lines with a hyphen; break if necessary using a required soft return following a slash or other mark of punctuation that is part of the address.
+Never allow a web address to break over two lines with a hyphen; if necessary, break using a required soft return following a slash or other mark of punctuation that is part of the address.

-See also web, World Wide Web, web
+See also web, World Wide Web

 Do not hyphenate.
 Do not capitalize in text unless the title precedes the name